DanielOgbeide-02/KindleMind-Intelligent-Resource-Recommendation-App-/README.md

 User Features 🚀

-Personalized Resource Feed: Receive timely and relevant suggestions for articles,quotes and messages that support recovery.
+**Personalized Resource Feed**: Receive timely and relevant suggestions for articles,quotes and messages that support recovery.

-Discover Similar Users: Connect with people on similar recovery paths for encouragement and shared experiences.
+**Discover Similar Users**: Connect with people on similar recovery paths for encouragement and shared experiences.

-Save for Later: Bookmark helpful resources for easy access.
+**Save for Later**: Bookmark helpful resources for easy access.

-Secure Authentication: Keep your account and preferences safe with Firebase-based login.
+**Secure Authentication**: Keep your account and preferences safe with Firebase-based login.

-ML Integration 🤖
+**ML Integration 🤖**

 The app integrates with the KindleMind-Model to deliver real-time recommendations.
 Using the model's predictions, the app: